-Much of the island remains undiscovered by the majority of travellers, allowing the Sumatran rainforest to harbour a number of endangered species, including the Sumatran Tiger, and the Sumatran Rhino.
-Now whilst Tiger and Rhino sightings are nigh on impossible for the fleeting visitor, in the north of the island, the Gunung Leuser National Park is home to a wealth of exotic flora and fauna, including a healthy population of orangutan.
+Much of the island remains undiscovered by the majority of travellers, allowing the Sumatran rainforest to harbour a number of endangered species, including the Sumatran Tiger, and the Rhino.
+Now whilst Tiger and Rhino sightings are nigh on impossible for the fleeting visitor, the Gunung Leuser National Park in Northern Sumatra is home to a wealth of exotic flora and fauna, including a healthy population of orangutan.

 The old orangutan rehabilitation centre at Bukit Lawang is one of those valuable conservation success stories, having rehabilitated and released an impressive 200 orangutan into Gunung Leuser, meaning those who are willing to endure the often humid trekking conditions have a good chance of spotting these beautiful creatures in their natural surrounds, as well as other species including the charmingly quiffed Thomas Leaf Monkey.
 For those that don't fancy the trekking, twice daily feeding sessions attract both semi-wild orangutan, and semi-fit tourists.